VPN protocols explained and compared

 Is it fast?

 Sort of.
 There’s some debate out there about whether it’s faster than OpenVPN or not.
-The average user probably won’t notice a difference in speed between the two.
+The average user probably won’t notice a difference in connection speed between the two.
 L2TP/IPSec is slower than PPTP.

 Is it secure?